tony-waters/tony-waters.github.io/_posts/2026-03-03-demo-spring-rest-app.md

 - non-anemic domain model using aggregates
 - separate Command and Query operations
 - sensible tests aimed at specific layers of the application

-... running in a Docker container.
-Also, we have added some K6 tests to see how the system holds up.

 ---